Go Wild on Wight

 Find out more

 The Isle of Wight is defined by its coastline - the influence of the sea is felt everywhere.
-The soft cliffs of the south-west, in particular, are unusual and important habitats.
+From the sheltered mudflats, sand dunes and saltmarshes of the north coast to the rich soft cliffs of the south-west; all are important habitats.

 Maritime Cliffs and Slopes